UHDbits/M73-Tiny-OpenCore/README.md

   ## Updating OpenCore/macOS

-  ### Updating OpenCore with a newer version of the configuration
+  ### Updating OpenCore with a newer version of this configuration
-  **If you want to upgrade OpenCore with a newer version of the configuration, just download the new EFI folder, mount the EFI partition, and copy it over.
-Note, if you've made any changes to the configuration, make sure to save them in a text document because these changes will be overwritten.**
+  **If you want to update OpenCore with a newer version of this configuration, just download the new EFI folder, mount the EFI partition, and copy it over.
+Note, if you've made any changes to this configuration, make sure to remember them or save them somewhere because these changes will be overwritten.**

   ### Updating OpenCore/macOS manually
   **If you want to update OpenCore manually, you can follow [this guide](https://dortania.github.io/OpenCore-Post-Install/universal/update.html#updating-opencore) (harder to follow, but recommended and tells you how to upgrade macOS), or follow [this guide](https://www.insanelymac.com/forum/topic/347035-guide-updating-and-maintaining-opencore-new-method/) (easier to follow, but not recommended.)**